celestiaorg/docs/developers/nitrogen.md

 1. Arbitrum Sepolia (L2) to Nitrogen (L3)
 2. Sepolia (L1) to Arbitrum Sepolia (L2) to Nitrogen (L3)

-Details for how to use the bridge to Nitrogen can be [found on the Nitrogen page](https://rollup-info.altlayer.io/public/nitrogen).
+Details for how to use the bridge to Nitrogen can also be [found on the Nitrogen page](https://rollup-info.altlayer.io/public/nitrogen).